 - paper grocery bag

-- glue gun (low-temp for young children)
+- low heat glue gun

 Want to see the other paper bag hats we’ve made since I wrote this post?
 Check out our: